JonathanAlvarez/AWS-Polly-for-SpeechChat/README.md

 # Twitch TTS Browser Extention
 Reads out twitch chat from the popout window, e.g. https://www.twitch.tv/popout/kof_readie/chat.
+Here is some stuff you can do with Brian: https://gist.github.com/5E7EN/1fa2fd5edd7e0ee1b5606ba6cf6c2a1c

 **If you notice that the TTS isn't working then go [here](https://api.streamelements.com/kappa/v2/speech?voice=Brian&text=Verifying%20that%20I%27m%20not%20a%20bot) and prove that you are not a robot.**